 - 8 ounces no-boil lasagna noodles

 - Heat one tablespoon of avocado oil in large pot over medium heat.
-Add in diced onion and sauté until translucent, about five minutes.
-Add in spinach one handful at a time and cook until wilted, about three to five minutes.
+Add the diced onion and sauté until translucent, about five minutes.
+Add the spinach one handful at a time, and cook until wilted, about three to five minutes.
 Season with sea salt and freshly ground black pepper to taste.
-Transfer spinach and onion mixture to a mesh strainer and press to remove excess liquid.
+Transfer the spinach and onion mixture to a mesh strainer, and press to remove excess liquid.
 Set aside.

-- In a small saucepan melt butter or ghee over high heat.
-Add flour and cook, whisking continuously, for one minute or until the roux (butter and flour mixture) becomes golden brown.
-Slowly add in milk and whisk continuously, until mixture begins to boil and slightly thicken.
-Remove from heat and stir in one-cup Parmesan cheese, nutmeg, one teaspoon of salt, and freshly ground black pepper to taste.
+- In a small saucepan melt the butter or ghee over high heat.
+Add the flour and cook, whisking continuously, for one minute, or until the roux becomes golden brown.
+Slowly add the milk, and whisk continuously, until the mixture begins to boil and slightly thicken.
+Remove from the heat and stir in one cup of Parmesan cheese, the nutmeg, one teaspoon of salt, and freshly ground black pepper to taste.
 Set aside.

 - Heat remaining two tablespoons of avocado oil in a large sauté pan over medium heat.
-Add mushrooms and a dash of sea salt and freshly ground black pepper.
-Sauté mushrooms until golden brown, about five to eight minutes.
-Add in dry white wine and continue to cook and deglaze the pan for five more minutes.
-Remove from heat and set aside.
+Add the mushrooms and a dash of sea salt and freshly ground black pepper.
+Sauté the mushrooms until golden brown, about five to eight minutes.
+Add the dry white wine to deglaze, and continue to cook for five more minutes.
+Remove from the heat and set aside.

 - Assemble the lasagna.
 Spread one cup of béchamel on the bottom of a 9x13 inch-baking dish and top with a single layer of lasagna noodles.
-Continue layering lasagna ingredients: béchamel sauce, sautéed spinach, mozzarella, mushrooms, noodles, and a sprinkle of Parmesan cheese until all ingredients are used up.
+Continue layering lasagna ingredients: béchamel sauce, sautéed spinach, mozzarella, mushrooms, noodles, and a sprinkle of Parmesan cheese, until all of the ingredients are used up.

-- Cover lasagna with foil and bake for 45 minutes.
-Remove foil and bake for 15 more minutes, or until cheese is golden and bubbling.
-Remove from oven and let sit for 20 minutes.
+- Cover the lasagna with foil and bake for 45 minutes.
+Remove the foil and bake for 15 more minutes, or until the cheese is golden and bubbling.
+Remove from the oven and let sit for 20 minutes.
 Slice, serve, and enjoy!